nix-community/dream2nix/docs/src/subsystems/node.md

 - Fully npm compatible
 - No Patches / Overrides required (if "installMethod = copy")
   - (Most) Complex building of node_modules is fully implemented as python application, because it requires a lot of control flow.
-  - Multiple outputs `["out" "lib" "deps"]` (explained below)
+  - Multiple outputs `["out" "lib"]` (explained below)
 - Dedicated flattening of node_modules:
   - Conflicts are resolved during flattening the node_modules folder in favor of the highest semver)
   - Creates node_modules tree directly from package-lock.json informations.
 (Through the translator)
   - Creates node_modules tree with other lock files (such as yarn-lock) most optimal.
 - consume itself:
-  - lets you override/inject a package into your dream2nix project which is built with dream2nix
+  - lets you override/inject a package into your dream2nix project which is built with dream2nix.

 #### Usage